-

 At WEFTEC 2011 there was a meeting of the residuals and biosolids committee.
 One topic of discussion was the new Sewage Sludge Incineration (SSI) regulations that are pending at EPA.
 WEF and the National Association of Clean Water Agencies (NACWA) … Continue reading

-Posted in biosolids management, compliance issues, disposal of biosolids, Garvey Resources, wastewater treatment plants
+Posted in beneficial use, biosolids as fuel, biosolids management, compliance issues, disposal of biosolids, economic benefit, Garvey Resources, regulations, renewable energy, resource recovery facility, wastewater treatment plants

-Tagged biosolids, biosolids as fertilizer, biosolids management, biosolids technology, EPA, MACT, NACWA, regulatory changes, sewage sludge incineration, SSI, WEFTEC 2011
+Tagged biosolids, biosolids as fertilizer, biosolids management, biosolids technology, EPA, MACT, NACWA, regulatory changes, renewable energy, sewage sludge incineration, SSI, WEFTEC 2011

 Leave a comment